Bohumín: History

-The first written mention of Bohumín (as Bogun) is in a stylistic exercise of Queen Kunigunda of Halych from 1256–1262.
+The first written mention of Bohumín (as Bogun) is in a stylistic exercise of Queen Kunigunda of Halych written in 1256–1262.
 It was described as a large village.
 It was located on a trade route from Prague to Kraków.

-King Louis II granted the town and château of Bohumín to George, Margrave of Brandenburg-Ansbach in 1523.
-The town began to develop during rule by the House of Hohenzollern, although further development of Bogumin was halted by frequent epidemics of bubonic plague and floodings of the Olza.
-It was officially known in German as Oderberg, and by the end of the 16th century the majority of citizens followed Protestantism.
-The successor after the Hohenzollerns in 1620 was Lazar Henckel, whose family of bankers and entrepreneurs hailed from Habsburg-ruled Hungary.
-In 1624 only 138 permanent residents lived in the town.

-After defeating Maria Theresa of Austria during the Silesian Wars, King Frederick II of Prussia annexed most of Silesia, although Oderberg remained in Austrian Silesia.
-The town successively became part of the Austrian Empire (1804) and Austria-Hungary (1867).
+Until the 16th century, the owners of Bohumín often changed.

+In 1523, the Bohumín estate was bought by George, Margrave of Brandenburg-Ansbach, a member of the House of Hohenzollern.
+During the rule by the Hohenzollerns, the region experienced great development.
+The population reoriented to Protestantism and was germanized.
+The last Hohenzollern who owned Bohumín was Johann Georg von Brandenburg.
+After his properties were confiscated in 1622, the town was acquired by Lazar Henckel of Donnersmarkt, a banker and entrepreneur from Vienna.
+His descendants and relatives ruled Bohumín until the end of the mid-18th century, then it was bought by the Lichnowsky family.

+In the 19th century, Bohumín was owned by the Gusnar family and by Count Rudnický.
 After the Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The town became a seat of a legal district at first in Friedek and since 1868 in the Freistadt political district.
+Thanks to the construction of the Košice–Bohumín Railway and ironworks, the surrounding municipalities, especially Šunychl and Pudlov (today parts of Bohumín) flourished and the importance of the old town (today known as Starý Bohumín. i.e. "Old Bohumín") declined.